 According to the World health Organization, approximately 1 in 20 deaths (around 5.3% of global deaths) are due to the consumption of alcohol and 1 in 6 deaths are due to cancer worldwide.
 Hence, different studies have been conducted by researchers across the world to evaluate the association between alcohol and cancer.
-Examples of some meta-analyses which studied whether alcohol can cause different types of cancers are collated in this blog.
+Examples of some meta-analyses which studied whether alcohol can cause different cancer types (such as head and neck, breast, lung, prostate and colorectal) are collated in this blog.

 Alcohol Consumption may cause Head and Neck Cancer

 - An analysis carried out on the demographics, pre-diagnosis lifestyle habits and clinical data from five studies within the International Head and Neck Cancer Epidemiology (INHANCE) Consortium, which included 4759 head and neck cancer (HNC) patients found that, pre-diagnosis alcohol drinking is a prognostic factor of overall survival and HNC-specific survival for patients with cancer of the larynx.(L (Giraldi et al, Ann Oncol., 2017)

 - In a study published in 2017, researchers used the alcohol consumption data of 811 head and neck cancer (HNC) patients and 940 controls from Taiwan to evaluate the association between alcohol and HNC by specific sites and found that alcohol consumption dose-dependently increased HNC risk with the highest risk observed for hypopharyngeal cancer, followed by oropharyngeal and laryngeal cancers.
 The risk was also found to be higher for individuals with slow ethanol metabolism.
 (Cheng-Chih Huang et al, Sci Rep., 2017)